aimeewoods/100daysofcoding/README.md

 Day 22: Still working on Inheritance and Scope | Built-in Functions
 ______________________
-I feel like learning C first would have been the better foundational option).
+I feel like learning C first would have been the better foundational option.
 ______________________

 Day 23: Python Modules.